kemenril/LoRaFox/README.md

 When the beacon is first started, no configuration information will be available.
 The transmitter will be disabled automatically, and the call will be set *N0CALL*.
 The SPIFFS filesystem will be initialized, so the initial start might take a few seconds.
 Please don't run the beacon like this.
 It's uncivil.

 ### Configuring the beacon using the serial interface
    **Warning:** There is a minor bug in the handling of the flash button vs. some of the hardware attached to the USB serial driver.
 I suspect it's hardware related.
-When you're working with the serial port, the button occasionally appears to become stuck down.
+When you're working with the serial port, the flash button occasionally appears to become stuck down.
 For this reason, you probably don't actually want to run the beacon with a terminal program attached to its serial port.
 Plugging it in for programming should be fine, and a reset will clear the condition.

 Plug the beacon into a USB port and connect a serial terminal with the following settings: